Zigbee2MQTTZigbee2MQTT

 1. Download the tool

-2. Plug in your adapter and put it in BSL mode, consult your adapters manual on how to put it in BSL mode (if necessary, some adapters have an autobootloader, e.g. this oneopen in new window)
+2. Plug in your adapter and put it in BSL mode, consult your adapters manual on how to put it in BSL mode (if necessary, some adapters have an autobootloader, e.g. this one)

 3. Run ./cc2538-bsl.py -evw --ieee-address 00:12:4b:aa:bb:cc:dd:ee -p /dev/tty.usbserial-10 ./fw.hex, replace: